KoningSanderPander/CapstoneProject/readme.md

 The goal of this project is to eliminate the need for those central systems with an app on your phone.
-This app will use geo fencing techniques to calculate when to start and stop logging your time m my personal experience I've noticed that most apps offices have some kind of time tracking system.
-Most of the times this is done with a central station and a card containing an nfc chip.
-But these systems are slow and annoying to use.
-When everyone has break time there is always a queue at the check-in/check-out station.
+This app will use geo fencing techniques to calculate when to start and stop logging your time at work.

-The goal of this project is to eliminate the need for those central systems with an app on your phone.
-This app will use geo fencing techniques to calculate when to start and stop logging your timeat work.

 ## Make
 [Make]: #make

 ###### Features